 The Mac’s Finder isn’t as versatile a file manager when it comes to copying a file or folder’s full path as the Windows Explorer app is.

-With OS X 10.11 El Capitan, Apple has introduced a new Copy Pathname option that makes it very easy to do just that.
-And in this tutorial, we’re going to show you how to copy a file or folder’s complete path on El Capitan-enabled Macs, directly from the Finder.
+Starting with OS X 10.11 El Capitan, Apple has introduced a new Copy Pathname option that makes it very easy to do just that.
+And in this tutorial, we’re going to show you how to copy a file or folder’s complete path on Mac, directly from the Finder.

 How to copy full file or folder path on your Mac